Young IT talent can't skate by on tech prowess alone. Eight CIOs share their take on the skills that impress.

 How to manage multiple hybrid cloud vendors: 8 tips

-Hybrid cloud and multi-cloud strategy means juggling several vendors.
+Hybrid cloud and multi-cloud strategy means juggling vendors.
 Use this advice to get the best results and avoid trouble

 Vendor management has long been an important – if a tad unglamorous – need in IT shops.
 That proves even more true in the hybrid cloud era.
 Hybrid cloud models, especially in concert with a multi-cloud strategy, entail working with multiple offerings and vendors.